bufbuild-ru/docs/docs/configuration/v1/buf-yaml/index.md

 :::

+::: tip Note
-::: tip Depending on specific references is an advanced feature — you should depend on the latest commit whenever possible.
+Depending on specific references is an advanced feature — you should depend on the latest commit whenever possible.
 In other words, your `deps` don't need to include the `:<reference>` suffix in most cases.
 :::

 ### `build`